h2non/rocky/README.md

 #### route#transformRequestBody(middleware)

-**Caution**: using this middleware could generate negative performance side-effects since the whole payload data will be buffered in the stack until it's finished.
+**Caution**: using this middleware could generate negative performance side-effects since the whole payload data will be buffered in the heap until it's finished.
 Don't use it if you need to handle large payloads

 This allows you to intercept and replace or transform the response body recieved from the client before sending it to the target.